dcc-cc3002/final-reality-adrian-arellano/README.md

 and Bows (Knives instead of Staffs).

 - We assume that a Weapon can be equipped by only one character a time.

+- We assume that once a character is K.O., it can not be taken out of that state.

 - By now, the rest of the functionalities should be like the _Descripción del Proyecto_ says.